lewszykkonrad/masters_projects/unsupervised_learning/art_project/README.md

 ----
 ### Clustering project
 In the clustering project, I used CLARA algorithm for clustering the painting images.
 The conclusion drawn was that images with clear separation between and low number of colors(for example Marilyn Monroe by Andy Warhol) can be best represented with low number of clusters, while paintings where the colors overlap (for example expresionnism) confuse the algorithm.
+Link to the RMD file output: https://rpubs.com/konrad_lewszyk/paintings_clustering

 ----
 ### Dimension reduction project
 In this project I used PCA decomposition algorithm and tried to recreate the image using less dimensions.
-While for almost all paintings from different eras (renaissance, baroque, impressionism, pop art) required 32 components to faithfully represent the original, paintsing by Wojciech Fangor needed only 8/16 (painting shown below)
+While for almost all paintings from different eras (renaissance, baroque, impressionism, pop art) required 32 components to faithfully represent the original, paintsing by Wojciech Fangor needed only 8/16 (painting shown below). link to the RMD file otuput: https://rpubs.com/konrad_lewszyk/paintings_dimension_reduction

 ![](pictures/fangor_2.jpg)